sanika79/defect_detection/README.md

 5. Update paths in config/dev.yaml for raw and processed data.
 (Paths are kept as generic as possible.)

 ## Dataset Preprocessing
-- Out of the six provided mechanical components, this project focuses on bracket_black.
+- Out of the six provided mechanical components, this project focuses on **bracket_black**.

 - Original dataset structure: